bruab/bruab.github.io/blip.md

 ---
-layout: no-footer
+layout: post
-title: Blip newsletter
+title: Blip
 ---

-A monthly-ish newsletter about the distant future, seen through the lens of the weird present, situated in the deep south.
+A book-in-progress about the distant future, seen through the lens of the weird present, situated in the deep south.

-{% include convertkit-form.html uid="71d40bda1c" formnumber="4949209" %}

-(Unsubscribe anytime, [guilt free](/why-i-dont-check-unsubscribes/){:target="_blank"}{:rel="noopener noreferrer"}.)

----

 Here are some of the exciting events we'll consider:

 {% include blip_timeline.html %}

+For updates, sign up for my weekly-ish work in progress updates below, or just [reach out](/contact) and ask me how it's going :)